ansible/ansible-documentation/docs/docsite/rst/network/user_guide/validate.rst

 Validate data against set criteria with Ansible
 *************************************************

-The :ref:`validate <ansible_collections.ansible.utils.validate_module>` module validates data against your predefined criteria using a validation engine.
+The :ansplugin:`validate <ansible.utils.validate#module>` module validates data against your predefined criteria using a validation engine.
 You can pull this data from a device or file, validate it against your defined criteria, and use the results to identify configuration or operational state drift and optionally take remedial action.

 .. contents::